Great Chagos Bank: Cartography of the submerged reefs

-The Great Chagos Bank was surveyed for the first time by Commander Robert Moresby of the Indian Navy in 1837; all other maps that would be drawn for over a century and a half were based on his chart.
+The Great Chagos Bank was surveyed for the first time by Commander Robert Moresby of the Royal Indian Navy in 1837; all other maps that would be drawn for over a century and a half were based on his chart.
 Although the charts of atolls made up of mostly emerged reefs, like Peros Banhos and Diego Garcia, were relatively accurate, the cartography of the vast sunken reefs forming the Great Chagos Bank proved quite a challenge.
 The real shape of these sunken reefs was known only when satellite imagery became available in the latter part of the 20th century.

 Moresby's original hydrographic drawings were somewhat at variance with the true shape of the submerged reef, especially in areas where there were no emerging islands close by, like in the South east of the bank.
 The outlines of the first hydrographic surveys were marked in the 1980s navigational maps of the Chagos with a dotted line and the legend "existence doubtful" until the 1998 edition.